apertium/apertium-nno-nob/BRANCH_STATUS.md

 - Syntax CG removes readings that disam doesn't – sometimes the wrong ones!

 - A million regressions, most seem to be rlx or lsx?

+- In some cases, we need to use a subject that's to the right, refsyn.t1x needs some rules for that

+- We should use the subj→ref method for participles as well as passives.
+Currently we "disambiguate" participles based on preceding subject, but that fails when subject changes gender in bidix, since we disambiguate based on nob gender – while it's the target language subject that gets stored in the `ref` field, which *will* have the right gender.